mcuevas-olin/WebDevFinal/README.md

   - LoadingSpinner/ErrorMessage Components: Provide feedback during data fetching/error scenarios.
   - Buttons/Links Component: Allows navigation or actions like editing.

-#### 3. Add/Edit Animal Page:
+#### 3. Add/Edit Animal Page (Private-Facing Website Only):
 - **Description**: This page allows users to add new animals to the database or edit existing ones.
 - **Components**:
   - Header/Footer: Navigation links and branding elements.
   - AnimalForm Component: Form for adding/editing animal details.
-  - SubmitButton Component: Triggers form submission.
+  - SubmitButton Component: Triggers form submission to add it to the database.
   - LoadingSpinner/ErrorMessage Components: Provide feedback during form submission/error scenarios.
   - Buttons/Links Component: Allows navigation back to the "View All Animals" page.

-#### 4. Animal Details Page:
-- **Description**: Displays detailed information about a specific animal.
+#### 5. Color Picker and Text Style Component (Private-Facing Website Only):
+- **Description**: Allows users to customize the website's text style and color scheme.
 - **Components**:
-  - Header/Footer: Navigation links and branding elements.
-  - AnimalDetails Component: Shows detailed information about the selected animal.
-  - EditButton Component: Navigates to the "Edit Animal" page for modifying animal details.
-  - Buttons/Links Component: Allows navigation back to the "View All Animals" page.

-#### 5. Color Picker Component:
-- **Description**: Allows users to customize the website's color scheme.
-- **Components**:
   - ColorPicker Component: Provides a UI for selecting colors.
-  - ThemeProvider Component: Manages the selected colors and applies them globally to the website.
+  -
 #### Backend (Python Server):
 - **Description**: Implements server-side logic and interacts with the database.
 - **Components**: